jmdaemon/shortpath/README.md

 - `shortpath refresh`: Platform specific.
     Unsets all shortpath variables for the platform (bash, powershell), sets them again, and then refreshes the current shell with the new definitions.

+- `shortpath clear [alias]`:
+    - Clears the shortpath alias for the specified shortpath alias.
+    - Prints out the cleared shortpath
+    - Cross platform and works on both Linux \& Windows
+- `shortpath clear [alias] -e`:
+    - Clears only the environment variable

 - Detailed manpage file for Linux users.